 Our new web site is designed to help you learn more about local nonprofits, their funding needs, volunteer opportunities, and items needed to further their missions of making our community a better place to live for all.
 You can search by location, type of activity, age range and more.

 Before COVID-19, the NPC hosted a popular Volunteer Fair that brought nonprofits and members of the community together to meet and exchange information on how they can work together.
 It was fun, exciting, and fruitful (watch a quick video clip here ).
 We can’t wait to expand this program when it is safe to do so.
 In the meantime, check out our VIRTUAL Volunteer Fair!

 Dawn Stanyon/Professionality Consulting

 Calling all retirees, consultants, and semi-retired folks who want to share their expertise with nonprofits.
 Teach a webinar, get connected to nonprofits that need advice and guidance, or offer “office hours” where you can consult by appointment for a modest flat fee.
 Read a wonderful testimonial from a nonprofit helped by one of our pro bono consultants here.
 Call Liana to discuss your availability and preferences (413) 441-9542.
-Check out the list of Pro Bono Consultants at this link.

 Have you always wanted to serve on a nonprofit board but worried you don’t have the experience necessary to make a contribution?
 Are you currently on a board but not sure what is expected of you?
 Attend one of our board trainings to learn more about the role and responsibilities of board members, best practices, and practical information on how to read financial statements, fundraise, and advocate.
 Trainings can be customized for corporate or nonprofit groups and by level of experience.